 One in nine men will be diagnosed with prostate cancer in his lifetime.
 While a 2012 study indicated that overall cancer incidence rates among men in the U.S. Veterans Affairs health care system mirrored those of the general population, it is important to understand your personal risk.
 The United States has an aging veteran population, and your risk of developing prostate cancer increases with age.
 Furthermore, veterans who were exposed to herbicides, such as Agent Orange, are also at increased risk.
 Talk with your healthcare team to understand your risk and make a plan for regular testing.

 Healthcare for Veterans

 The Department of Veterans Affairs provides health benefits and services for eligible veterans who participated in active military service.
 Some members of the Reserves or National Guard are also eligible for VA benefits.
 There are several requirements you must meet for eligibility, so it is important to contact the VA directly if you think you are eligible for health services.
 Coverage generally includes treatments, procedures, supplies, and services.
 Click here to visit the VA’s website and learn more about these benefits.

-For veterans who are already enrolled in VA healthcare, the Choice Program allows you to receive healthcare within your community without impacting your existing VA healthcare or any other VA benefit.
-If you have been, or will be, waiting more than 30 days for VA medical care, if you live more than 40 miles away from a VA medical care facility, or if you face certain travel burdens, you may be eligible for this program.
-Click here for more information on the Choice Program.
+For veterans who are already enrolled in VA healthcare, the MISSION Act allows you to receive healthcare within your community without impacting your existing VA healthcare or any other VA benefit.
+If you have been, or will be, waiting more than 20 days for VA medical care (28 days for specialty care), if you live more than a 30 minute drive from a VA primary care, mental health and extended care service facility (or a 60 minute drive for specialty care), or if you need a service not offered at any VA medical facility, you may be eligible for this program.
+Click here for more information on the VA MISSION Act.

 Another healthcare program available for uniformed service members (active, Guard/Reserve, and retired) and their families is TRICARE.
 TRICARE is a major part of the Military Health System and offers an expansive provider network and services in both military and civilian healthcare facilities.
 Click here for more information on TRICARE.